Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 [ ] wish I knew https://medium.com/mind-cafe/cheat-codes-for-life-i-know-at-36-that-i-wish-i-knew-at-26-294f6e865db5
 a country is a farm
 abandon animaux compagnie
-absorbing barrier = anything that prevents people with skin in the game from emerging from it, and to which the system will invariably tend.
-Let us call these situations ruin, as the entity cannot emerge from the condition https://en.wikipedia.org/wiki/Ergodic_hypothesis#Ergodic_hypothesis_in_finance academic disciplines -- humanities = academic disciplines that study aspects of human society and culture, including certain fundamental questions asked by humans https://en.wikipedia.org/wiki/Humanities academic disciplines -- trans / cross accent -- miscommunication https://paulgraham.com/accents.html
+academic disciplines -- humanities = academic disciplines that study aspects of human society and culture, including certain fundamental questions asked by humans https://en.wikipedia.org/wiki/Humanities academic disciplines -- trans / cross accent -- miscommunication https://paulgraham.com/accents.html